Sally Morgan, Baroness Morgan of Huyton: Business career

 In July 2017 Morgan was appointed as senior non-executive director of building and support services company Carillion, serving on the audit, business integrity, nomination, remuneration and sustainability committees.
 The company, which had many large government contracts and 43,000 staff, went into liquidation in January 2018, with the UK Government ordering a fast-track investigation into the directors to consider possible misconduct.

 Other work

 In 2007 and 2008 Morgan chaired an inquiry into young adult volunteering, named The Morgan Inquiry, sponsored by the All-Party Parliamentary Scout Group and supported by The Scout Association.

 She was appointed chair of Ofsted by the Conservative-led government from March 2011 and left that post in autumn 2014.

 Morgan is a trustee of the Education Policy Institute, a Westminster-based research institute.
+She is on the board of the think tank Labour Together.

 Academic career

 In February 2019, it was announced that Morgan would succeed Nicola Padfield as Master of Fitzwilliam College, Cambridge in October 2019.
 She was officially admitted on 1 October, and is the college's 9th Master.